 We reached the campground a little after seven.
 Our sprawling site backed against the woods.
 Fellow campers included families, a couple of guys who slept in hammocks strung high enough that the bears couldn’t reach them, an adventure guide leading a tour, and a group of students from Teton Science Schools.

-This was bear country, which meant that just about anything we weren’t wearing, sleeping on, or sleeping in, had to be secured inside Jeannie the Jeep.
 The idea of setting up our camp kitchen just to break it down and store it again was more than we could bear, so we settled for cold bagels and went to bed.

 Tomorrow was going to be a beautiful day.

 People often ask me what part of our 35-day road trip to Oregon and back was my favorite.
 What was my favorite park, where was my favorite destination, what was my favorite experience.